Bill

 AI Summary

-This bill requires the New Jersey Department of Banking and Insurance (DOBI) to provide compensation to members of self-funded multiple employer welfare arrangements (MEWAs) under certain circumstances.
-If a MEWA is ordered to be rehabilitated, liquidated, conserved, or dissolved, and the court determines that this is not due to the MEWA's own mismanagement, the DOBI Commissioner must compensate MEWA members for 60% of the value of any assessment imposed by the court to pay outstanding claims.
-In making this determination, the court must consider factors beyond the MEWA's control, such as an epidemic, pandemic, or natural or human-made disaster.
-The bill also provides details on the assessment liability of MEWA members and the required notice that must be provided to employers and employees who obtain coverage from a MEWA.
+This bill requires the Department of Banking and Insurance (DOBI) to provide compensation to members of self-funded multiple employer welfare arrangements (MEWAs) under specific circumstances.
+A MEWA is a type of employee benefit plan that provides health benefits to employees of multiple employers.
+If a court orders the rehabilitation, liquidation, conservation, or dissolution of a MEWA and determines that this action is not due to the MEWA's own mismanagement, the Commissioner of Banking and Insurance will be required to compensate MEWA members for 60% of any assessment imposed by the court to cover outstanding and projected claims.
+The court, when making its determination about mismanagement, must consider factors outside the MEWA's control, such as epidemics, pandemics, or natural or human-made disasters.

 Committee Categories